 book I, canto 1

-The Federation of Worlds - also known as the First Federation, emerged from the isolated colonies and biospheres that survive the nanite swarms and the later pirates and marauders link up in a new civilisation, as a number of advanced nanotech-evolved AIs gradually begin resurrecting new societies, bring an end to the widespread despair and the dark ages.
+The Federation of Worlds — later known as the First Federation — emerged from the isolated colonies and biospheres that survive the nanotech swarms and the later pirates and marauders link up in a new civilisation, as a number of advanced nanotech-evolved AIs gradually begin resurrecting new societies, bring an end to the widespread despair and the dark ages.
 The AIs instituted the first Federation and took command of rebuild the interplanetary community and establishing some form of stability.
-The success these few super-AI's account for why they would then be viewed and worshipped as the new Gods and saviours of all life.
+The success these few super-AI's account for why they would then be viewed and worshiped as the new Gods and saviours of all life.
 Great advances are made in the colonisation of interstellar space (a typical colony ship shown here), and still more races of tweaks and cyborgs evolve themselves.
 This first federation was a somewhat united world dominated by the idea of being saved by the AIs and reclaiming human greatness.
 It led to the greatest single age of exploration the human race had known, as increasingly sophisticated starships were sent out in all directions to colonise the universe.
 Despite frequent minor tensions, growing persecution of empaths, and some rather nasty mercantile warfare among megacorporations fighting over resources in some of the newly colonised star systems, this was a period of peace and co-operation, in marked contrast to the warlike periods that preceded and would follow it.

 In the end it was increasing bureaucracy at home and an inability to control events light years away on the frontier that did the Federation in.
 The period of expansion and diversification that was its greatest strength in the beginning led inevitably to increasing fragmentation.
 The great megacorps that drove the Federation economy and industry have ossified into powerful entrenched hereditary houses and regional overlords.
 Many new clades and young interstellar empires developed during this time from the disintegrating federation.